Sony camcorders: Sony HDR-SR1/HDR-SR5/HDR-SR7

 The Sony HDR-SR1, introduced in late 2006, was Sony's first high definition hard disk drive based camcorder.
-It launched with a 30 gigabyte internal drive and - along with the Sony HDR-UX1 - is the first camcorder that records high definition video in AVCHD format.
-In June 2007, Sony released two new AVCHD format HD Hard Disk camcorders, a 40GB (HDR-SR5) and 60GB model (HDR-SR7).
+It launched with a 30 gigabyte internal drive and – along with the Sony HDR-UX1 – is the first camcorder that records high definition video in AVCHD format.
+In June 2007, Sony released two new AVCHD format HD Hard Disk camcorders, a 40 GB (HDR-SR5) and 60 GB model (HDR-SR7).
 All three have the ability to record Dolby Digital 5.1.

 Newer high definition models

 Sony HDR-CX7

 In June 2007, Sony released the HDR-CX7, the first Sony AVCHD camcorder to record video to a memory card.
-The product comes bundled with a 4GB Memory Stick Duo that holds 30 mins of HD video.
+The product comes bundled with a 4 GB Memory Stick Duo that holds 30 mins of HD video.

 Sony HDR-CX7 weighs 15 ounces with the supplied battery and can record nearly one hour of full HD 1080 video on an 8-GB memory.
 It can record longer videos at lower resolution or quality.

 This handycam features a crash-proof recording system.
 It is equipped with a 6.1-megapixel CMOS image sensor and a 5.4-54mm/F1.8-2.9 zoom lens.

-It saves files with a resolution of 1440 * 1080i.
+It saves files with a resolution of 1440 × 1080i.
 The video format specifies a rectangular pixel shape.
-Most players render this as 1920 * 1080 format after adjusting for the rectangular pixels.
+Most players render this as 1920 × 1080 format after adjusting for the rectangular pixels.

 For this camera, the maximum recording rate is 15 Mbit/s.